Nippon Steel to Sell Stake in Alabama Plant If US Steel Bid Succeeds

 0:00

-Japan’s Nippon Steel said on Oct.
-11 that it would sell its entire stake in a joint venture steel plant in Calvert, Alabama if it was successful in acquiring United States Steel.
+Japan’s Nippon Steel stated on Oct.
+11 that it would sell its entire stake in a joint venture steel plant in Calvert, Alabama, if it was successful in acquiring U.S. Steel.

-Nippon Steel said it would sell its 50 percent stake in the Calvert plant to its joint venture partner, ArcelorMittal, for $1 to clear antitrust concerns and receive “timely regulatory approval” for the U.S. Steel deal.
+Nippon Steel Corp. stated that it would sell its 50 percent stake in the Calvert plant to its joint venture partner, ArcelorMittal, for $1 to clear antitrust concerns and receive “timely regulatory approval” for the U.S. Steel deal.

 “The share transfer aims to proactively address any antitrust concerns that may arise from Nippon Steel’s ongoing ownership in Calvert following the acquisition,” the company said in a statement.

-Luxembourg-based ArcelorMittal also confirmed that it had agreed with the Japanese steelmaker to address regulatory concerns related to Nippon Steel’s buyout bid for U.S. Steel.
+Luxembourg-based ArcelorMittal also confirmed that it had agreed to the deal with the Japanese steelmaker to address regulatory concerns related to Nippon Steel’s buyout bid for U.S. Steel.

-Under the agreement, Nippon Steel would inject cash and forgive loans totaling around $900 million, but the transaction is contingent upon the completion of the Nippon-U.S. Steel deal, the company said.
+Under the agreement, Nippon Steel would inject cash and forgive loans totaling about $900 million, but the transaction is contingent upon the completion of the Nippon–U.S. Steel deal, according to the company.

-ArcelorMittal said there are no guarantees that Nippon Steel will complete its acquisition of U.S. Steel, which is valued at $14.9 billion.
+ArcelorMittal stated that there are no guarantees that Nippon Steel will complete its acquisition of U.S. Steel, which is valued at $14.9 billion.

 “Should NSC [Nippon Steel Corporation] not complete its acquisition of [U.S. Steel], then the agreement will not come into effect and the AM/NS Calvert Joint Venture will continue,” the company said in a statement.

-The Tokyo-based steelmaker said that its proposed buyout of U.S. Steel is expected to be finalized by the fourth quarter of the year, subject to regulatory requirements.
+The Tokyo-based steelmaker stated that its proposed buyout of U.S. Steel is expected to be finalized by the fourth quarter of the year, subject to regulatory requirements.

 U.S. Steel first announced the proposed deal in December 2023, sparking opposition from President Joe Biden, Vice President Kamala Harris, and several other politicians who raised national security concerns.